MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/manage-deployment-of-add-ins.md

 - When the relevant Office application starts, the add-in automatically downloads for the user.
 If the add-in supports add-in commands, the add-in automatically appears in the Ribbon within the Office application.

-- ﻿Add-ins will no longer appear for users if the admin turns off or deletes the add-in, or if the user is removed from Azure Active Directory or from a group that the add-in is assigned to.
+- Add-ins will no longer appear for users if the admin turns off or deletes the add-in, or if the user is removed from Azure Active Directory or from a group that the add-in is assigned to.

 > [!NOTE]
 >  For Word, Excel and PowerPoint use a [SharePoint App Catalog](https://dev.office.com/docs/add-ins/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog) to deploy add-ins to users in an on-premises environment with no connection to Office 365 and/or support for SharePoint add-ins required. >  For Outlook use Exchange control panel to deploy in an on-premises environment without a connection to Office 365. >